thesameorg/telegram-webapp-cloudflare-template/docs/QUICKSTART.md

             - from above
         - PAGES_PROJECT_NAME same as you used in WORKER_URL

+- set telegram bot's menu button the `PAGES_URL` in botfather
 - Create a new commit in copied repo & push
 - watch it in github actions, gotta be green